fy-labs/md-spreadsheet-parser/README.md

 Use `parse_workbook` to parse a file containing multiple sheets.
 **Note**: The file must start with the root marker `# Tables` (configurable).

+You can also extract table names and descriptions by configuring the schema.

 ```python
 from md_spreadsheet_parser import parse_workbook, MultiTableParsingSchema